kuangliu/mocha/README.md

-# Mocha: convert torch model to/from caffe model easily
+# Mocha: Convert torch model to/from caffe model easily
 Caffe: load with Python.
 Torch: load with Lua.